 As co-producer Charlese Banks has pointed out, “there’s a lot of sensitivity around this topic, but it’s important that we talk about it.
 We might not all agree, but we have to start thinking more deeply about these ideas.”

 On Thursday July 27th, Pandora Radio HQ in Downtown Oakland hosted a live screening and panel discussion for the first full-length episode in the series.
-Anyone who couldn’t attend may watch a recorded stream of the panel on the Subversal Facebook page.
-Subscribe to our email list to get the full-length digital release of episode 1: “What is a free thot?” in your inbox.
+Check out a recorded stream of the panel on the Subversal Facebook page and like for updates.